TownyAdvanced/FlagWar/README.md

 FlagWar, makes use of the [bStats](https://bstats.org/) metrics library.
 For an idea of what is collected, you can view the telemetry reports [here](https://bstats.org/plugin/bukkit/FlagWar/10325).
-While we would appreciate it if you were to keep reporting enabled, you can opt-out of sending telemetry by modifying the bStats config found at `yourServer/plugins/bStats/`.
+While we would appreciate it if you were to keep bstats reporting enabled, you can opt-out of sending telemetry by modifying the bStats config found at `yourServer/plugins/bStats/`.
 </details>